Hamiltonian Groups with Perfect Order Classes: Hamiltonian Groups with Perfect Order Classes

 \section{Hamiltonian Groups with Perfect Order Classes}

-Crucial to all that follows are formulae for the number of elements of each possible order in a finite Hamiltonian group $G$.
-We express these in terms of a direct decomposition of the form $G = Q\times E\times A$, as described in Theorem~\ref{thm:hamstruct}.
+The following useful lemma provides formulae for the numbers of elements of a given order in a finite Hamiltonian group.
+We express these in terms of a direct decomposition of the form $G = \quat\times E\times A$, as described in Theorem~\ref{thm:hamstruct}.